 Fr.
 Francis Colamaria

 Our current pastor, Fr.
 Francis Colamaria, arrived at St. Helen in January, 2015.
 Fr.
 Colamaria was born and raised in Brooklyn.
-He attended Xavarian High School, St. John’s University, and Immaculate Conception Seminary in Huntington, NY.
+He attended Xaverian High School, St. John’s University, and Immaculate Conception Seminary in Huntington, NY.
 He was ordained a priest in 2001.
 Before arriving at St. Helen, Fr.
 Colamaria served as Parochial Vicar of Nativity of the Blessed Virgin Mary Parish in Ozone Park, Parochial Vicar of St. Ephrem Parish in Dyker Heights, and Administrator of Holy Child Jesus Parish in Richmond Hill.
 In addition to his parish responsibilities, Fr.
 Colamaria serves as a chaplain for the Metropolitan Transit Authority and the United States Park Police, and is also an NYPD clergy liaison.

 Three of our former associate pastors went on to be ordained bishops: Bishop Ignatius Catanello, Bishop Gerald Barbarito, and Bishop Raymond Chappetto.
 Bishop Catanello served as an auxiliary bishop of the Diocese of Brooklyn from 1994 until 2010.
 He passed away in March of 2013.
 Bishop Barbarito served as an auxiliary bishop of the Diocese of Brooklyn from 1994 until 1999.
 From 1999 until 2003, he was Bishop of Ogdensburg in upstate New York.
 Since 2003, he has served as Bishop of Palm Beach in Florida.
 Bishop Chappetto has served as an auxiliary bishop of the Diocese of Brooklyn since 2012.
 He currently serves as Vicar General, Vicar for Clergy and Consecrated Life, and Pastor of St. Kevin Parish in Auburndale.